finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to update the definition for.
     String code = "code_example"; // String | The code of the portfolio to update the definition for.
 Together with the scope this uniquely              identifies the portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to update the definition.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to update the definition.
 Defaults to the current              LUSID system datetime if not specified.
     UpdatePortfolioRequest request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition. try {
       Portfolio result = apiInstance.updatePortfolio(scope, code, effectiveAt, request);